e-c-k-e-r/vall-e/README.md

 ## To-Do

 * train and release a ***good*** model.
-  - the current model seems to require a ***long*** time of training at a very small LR rate to try and cover a wide variety of speakers of varying acoustics.
 * clean up the README, and document, document, document onto the wiki.
 * extend to ~~multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)) and~~ addditional tasks ([SpeechX](https://arxiv.org/abs/2308.06873)).
   - training additional tasks needs the SpeechX implementation to be reworked.